Professor of Music

 Professor Miller's book, Carriacou String Band Serenade: Performing Identity in the Eastern Caribbean (Wesleyan University Press, 2008) examines social and political change through the performance of traditional music, song, and dance in Carriacou.
-Professor Miller also has conducted fieldwork in Ireland as a Whiting Fellow (2006-2009) on popular Irish showband music for an upcoming book length project.
+Miller also has conducted fieldwork in Ireland as a Whiting Fellow (2006-2009) on popular Irish showband music for an upcoming book length project.
 As a public sector folklorist, she has documented and presented the traditional arts from a number of immigrant and refugee communities throughout the United States.
 Her work has culminated in publications, recordings, festivals, radio, and video documentaries.